-Boston's MUCK & THE MIRES were famously called “a mix of the 1964 Beatles and The Ramones” by legendary Runaways producer Kim Fowley (Fowley went on to produce several of the band’s records).
+Boston's MUCK & THE MIRES were once described as “a mix of the 1964 Beatles and The Ramones” by legendary Runaways producer Kim Fowley (Fowley went on to produce several of the band’s records).
 The group achieved worldwide recognition after they

 were crowned #1 US Garage Rock Band by LITTLE STEVEN Van Zandt on MTV.